All posts

 Why Lead Decay Happens (It Is a System Problem, Not a Human One)

-Before blaming willpower, look at the architecture.
-Most CRM setups for real estate agents share three structural flaws:
+Before looking for motivation solutions, examine the architecture.
+Most CRM setups for real estate agents share three structural flaws.

 No prioritization signal.
 Without automated scoring, everything looks equally urgent or equally stale.
 A lead from today looks the same as a lead from eight months ago who just opened three emails in a row.